-In the traditional publishing model, a paper is submitted to the journal’s editors.
+In the traditional academic journal publishing model, a research paper is submitted to the journal’s editors.
 If the paper is of good quality and fits the journal’s scope, it is put through peer review, which will help the editors decide if to accept or reject it – perhaps subject to revisions.

 The paper will then be available to institutions and individuals who subscribe to the journal or pay for the article.

-In the Open Access model, the process is similar, but when a paper is accepted for publication, the authors, funders or institutions pay an Article Processing Charge (APC).
+In the Open Access model, the process is similar, but when an academic paper is accepted for publication, the authors, funders or institutions pay an Article Processing Charge (APC).
 This means that the published article is free to read for everyone.
-Charges vary from journal to journal depending on its scholarly reputation and the field, from a few hundred pounds to several thousands, for instance the APC to publish Gold Open Access in Nature is 9,500 euros because publishing in such a journal can increase the reputation of an author and boost his/her academic career.
+Charges vary in scholarly publishing, depending on a journal’s scholarly reputation and the field, from a few hundred pounds to several thousands, because publishing a journal article in this publication can increase the reputation of an author and boost his/her academic career.

 Overall, APC prices are based on these criteria:

-When considering a journal with an APC model as an author, please check the terms and conditions, and carefully evaluate the benefits provided by the publisher.
+When considering an Open Access journal with an APC model as an author, please check the terms and conditions, and carefully evaluate the benefits provided by the scholarly publisher.

-If you are considering contacting us for your Open Access journal, Sciendo is preparing a special offer centred on the APC model for journals with a good Impact Factor.
-Please keep an eye on our website for an announcement coming soon.
+If you are considering contacting us for your Open Access journal, Sciendo has a special offer centred on the APC model for journals with a good Impact Factor.
+Find more here.